BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 220 ---

-L 12/220 EN Official Journal of the European Union 17.1.2015

 2. For the purposes of identifying significant risk concentrations, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider, at least, direct and